-What is strategy planning and why is it important?
+What is strategic planning and why is it important?

-Strategic planning is the practice of looking forward, outside the immediate future for your organization, to reach a particular set of goals.
+The strategic planning process is about looking forward, outside the immediate future for your organization, to reach a particular set of goals.
 It also involves laying out—step-by-step—how you’re going to get there.
-Without this foundation in place, you’re likely to get caught up in a tornado of urgent activities that may not actually benefit your organization in the long term … and that’s no way to run a company.
+Without this foundation in place, you’re likely to get caught up in a tornado of urgent activities that may not actually benefit your organization in the long term ... and that’s no way to run a company.

 A note about strategic planning “buzzwords”:

 You’ve probably read a lot of strategic planning jargon around the web and may be wondering, “What’s the difference between strategy and tactics?” or “How do I tell if I need OKRs or a SWOT analysis?”

 If you’re wondering how one (or many!) of these terms fit into the grand scheme of strategic planning, click on the links below for more information.
 Then decide for yourself which of these buzzwords you will use in your organization, or which concept you will adapt (even if you don’t use the exact phrase).

 Step 1: Gather your team and create a timeline.